OSVTAC/osv-results-reporter/README.md

 $ orr -h
 ```

-For a small, but rich HTML example with 3 contests, 4 languages, and
+For a small HTML example demonstrating much of the functionality:
-sample results details for each contest:

 ```
 $ orr -v --input sampledata/test-minimal \